DappCoderr/DappCoderr/README.md

 👨‍💻 I love Reactjs, and I'm also learning Vue!

-💪 I'm getting ready to release an app I built myself over the past year, stay tuned!
+💪 I'm getting ready to release an dapp, stay tuned!

 ## I love building products and sharing knowledge.
 Want to get in touch 🌎:
 <ul>